patofw/chatgpt_emailapp/README.md

 To make it work, simply follow these steps:
   1. Under the `input` folder, fill out the sample customer list.
   2. On the same folder, add the `email template`.
-  3. Head to the `config.yaml` file and set up the correct paths and parameters for the ChatGPT model.
-You can also set up the OpenAI `engine`.
-Meaning, what model you want to use.
+  3. Head to the `config.yaml` file and set up the correct paths and parameters.
   4. Once everything is set, simply run ```streamlit run emailapp.py```
   5. Follow the simple Streamlit's App instructions and generate the personalised emails.
 The ouputs will be saved on the given path set up in the `config.yaml`
   6. If you want to add more personalization details simply crete new columns in the input dataset and make sure you add this in the template, following this example: